averbraeck/opentrafficsim/docs/03-network/lane-objects.md

 The default conflict rule implements all ‘regular’ priority rules using the link priority.
 In particular the following conflict rules apply from the discussed link priorities:

 * _All stop_; if both conflicts have priority all stop.
-* _Right-hand has priority_; if both conflicts have the same priority (excluding ‘bus stop’ and ‘turn on red’), or they are a pair of ‘stop’ and ‘yield’ priorities.
+* _Right-hand has priority_; if both conflicts have the same priority (excluding ‘bus stop’), or they are a pair of ‘stop’ and ‘yield’ priorities.
 * _Priority and yield_; if one has ‘priority’ or ‘none’, and the other has ‘none’ or ‘yield’ (the case with both ‘none’ is already captured above).
 * _Priority and stop_; if one has ‘priority’ or ‘none’, and the other has ‘stop’.
-* _Priority and turn on red_; remaining cases.

 With the link priorities defined, OTS allows automated generation of conflict areas, preventing much manual labor.
 The utility `ConflictBuilder` provides the tools to do this.
 It has several methods named `buildConflicts(…)` which do so with various input.
 The network elements that can be provided is either the entire network, a set of lanes, or two particular lanes.
 Overlap between all lanes contained in the input is automatically determined, except for any lane combination determined in the ignore list.
 The permitted list contains lane combinations for which the conflict is a permitted conflict during a traffic light cycle, a property that will be stored with the generated conflict between the lanes.